chiyaxing666-sudo/nepv-visual-lab/REPORT.md

 ## Methodology

+We solve the toy NEPv using a simple self-consistent field (SCF) iteration with mixing.
 The implementation uses a small two-dimensional teaching model.
 Each candidate vector is restricted to the unit circle:

 ```text
 x(theta) = [cos(theta), sin(theta)]